-Hotel Chocolat offers more than a heady place to sleep, touted as being the spot to find some of the most imaginative food on the island – Boucan takes diners on a true culinary adventure.
+Hotel Chocolat offers more than a heady place to sleep – praised as the top spot for finding some of the most imaginative food on the island, Boucan takes diners on a true culinary adventure.
 The idea of every dish having some form of cocoa in it may sound a little tired, yet Boucan manages to pull the rabbit out of the hat with style and flair.
-The dining space is dramatic with its open plan design allowing the warm night air and wild bats to stretch their wings nearby.
+The dining space is dramatic with its open plan design allowing the warm night air surround you and wild bats to stretch their wings nearby.

 The Coal Pot

-Callaloo soup, mussels dripping with white wine and garlic butter, the catch of the day thrown on the grill until black on the outside and fall apart on the fork soft on the inside, and fresh chilled ice-cream.
-We think this is the perfect lunch spot for those who want to sit beside the water and dream the afternoon away.
+Callaloo soup, mussels dripping with white wine and garlic butter, the catch of the day thrown on the grill until black on the outside and falling-apart-on-the-fork soft on the inside, and freshly chilled ice-cream.
+We know this is the perfect lunch spot for those who want to sit beside the water and dream the afternoon away.

 One of the best and most reliable places to dine in the Rodney Bay Village is without a doubt the Big Chef Steakhouse where mouthwatering and tender steaks are outstanding not just by St. Lucian but worldwide standards.
 Serving only the finest quality Angus steaks and locally sourced seafood, exceptional quality is the basic standard that Big Chef Steakhouse bases everything on thus delivering plated perfection each time.